tngo0508/cpsc558-final/README.md

      ... your Ubuntu VM is probably still updating.

+8. Reboot the VM

-8. Run the topology test with:
+9. Run the topology test with:

     ```$ make topo```

     You should see a message upon success, and a png render of the topology at "repo/render/topology.png"

-8. Run all other tests with:
+10. Run all other tests with:

     ```$ make run```